“Mummy I’m bored!”

 Remember that when children get bored.
 It’s not your responsibility to un-bore them!
 Don’t be too quick to jump to their aid.
 Boredom is a fact of life.
 Please don’t be one of those parents who takes their children out to dinner with them glued to a screen!
 Observing and communicating is key to a child’s emotional and social well-being.
-A dinner out is the perfect opportunity to instill good habits by communicating with your children.
+A dinner out is the perfect opportunity to instil good habits by communicating with your children.
 Talk about what’s on the menu, where it comes from, how it’s made.
 Talk about the surroundings and the people (an opportune moment to teach our children not to point!)

 Happy Star’s tip No.4

 Children need to learn respect for their parents and elders.
 If an event is important to you and you want your children to be present physically and emotionally, the threat of them being bored should not make you feel that you shouldn’t take them.
 As I’ve said, boredom is a fact of life.
 Obviously you are not going to want to make your young child sit through hours of wedding speeches with nothing to do.
 Whether it’s a wedding, barbecue, or bar mitzvah, take along some favourite toy figures or some crayons or picture books that don’t make your child “absent”.

 Role model creating your own amusement- Show your child that you don’t have to spend every waking moment in front of a screen to be entertained.
 Sit and read your favourite novel, complete a jigsaw, get one of those adult coloring in books or learn the art of Zentangle.